silx-kit/freesas/doc/source/FreeSAS.rst

   same protein.

 | GUI option:
-| You can choose to display the computed figures during the execution of
+| If you choose to display the computed figures during the execution of
-  the program to save it or not, or to save it automatically as png files with this option.
+  the program to save it or not, so to use the Graphical User Interface, you have to select this option as "YES" (set by default).
+It is also possible to save it automatically as png files by setting the option as "NO".

 | Output option:
 | This option allow to change the default filename of the output for the